 I’ll admit, the idea of a DIY bug spray crosses my mind every summer.
 I’ve also googled “homemade bug spray” and researched many recipes.
 Every homemade recipe usually scares me away.
 It’s not that a bug spray is tricky to make.
 Oh no, it’s more like the super long list of essential oils needed to make an effective spray.
 I love essential oils and keep quite a few on hand, but the idea of having to purchase multiple unique oils and know exactly how to use each one doesn’t appeal to my simple DIY mind.

 In 2014, Plant Therapy introduced a line of kid-safe essential oils developed with the help of Robert Tisserand.
-One of the oils that instantly caught my eye in the new line was Ban The Bugs, a kid-safe blend designed to keep the bugs away, naturally.
+One of the oils that instantly caught my eye in the new line was Shield Me, a kid-safe blend designed to keep the bugs away, naturally.
 I was thrilled to find an oil blend specifically designed with the exact amount of oils I need to make a safe and effective bug spray for my whole family.

-I bought my first bottle of Ban The Bugs as soon as the spring heat arrived.
+I bought my first bottle of Shield Me (formerly called, Ban the Bugs) as soon as the spring heat arrived.
 With a few simple ingredients a homemade bug spray was created, and I couldn’t have been happier with the results.
 Now that I’ve successfully conquered homemade bug spray, I get to share my recipe with you!

 Let’s take a look at the ingredients…

-High-Proof Vodka: High-proof alcohol is known for its ability to kill insects, even pesky mosquitos.
+High-Proof Vodka or Witch Hazel: High-proof alcohol is known for its ability to kill insects, even pesky mosquitos.
 We’ve used alcohol for years as an air-spray during the summer to instantly kill mosquitos that accidentally make their way into our house, as well as other pesky bugs.
 If you end up with a small bite, vodka (or any high-proof alcohol) can also aid in taking the sting away.

 Glycerin: Glycerin is added to balance the harsh alcohol on the skin.
 Glycerin adds nourishing moisture without weighing down the light spray.
 If you don’t have glycerin, any nourishing oil will work: fractionated coconut oil, olive oil, jojoba oil.

-Ban the Bugs Essential Oil: Plant Therapy’s kid-safe blend is specifically formulated using five bug-fighting essential oils: Citronella, Grapefruit, Geranium Bourbon, Rosalina, Patchouli.
+Shield Me Essential Oil Blend: Plant Therapy’s kid-safe blend is specifically formulated using five bug-fighting essential oils: Citronella, Grapefruit, Geranium Bourbon, Rosalina, Patchouli.
 Plant Therapy also makes Insect Shield which is not specifically labeled “kid-safe.”
 If you don’t have children, Insect Shield is your blend of choice.